About the Models

 Government Finance: The NIPA budget of the federal government is determined by several behavioral equations (for example for transfer payments) and a number of variables which are set exogenously (for example, several tax rate variables).
 These interact with variables determined elsewhere in the model to determine components of the budget.
 The state and local NIPA budget situation is similar, but the proportion determined endogenously is higher.

 Financial: The most important element of the model's financial sector is a "reaction function" determining the federal funds rate.
 Changes in payroll employment and in the inflation rate are central independent variables in this equation.
-Other equations determine the 3-month T-bill rate, the prime rate, the AAA bond rate, M1 and M2.
+Other equations determine the 3-month T-bill rate, the 10-year T-note rate, a 30-year mortgage rate, the prime rate, the AAA bond rate, M1 and M2.

 Labor Market: The central component of the labor market are behavioral equations for the labor force and the unemployment rate.
 The latter is an Okun's Law type relationship.
 Given these 2 values, civilian employment is determined by an identity.
 Other identities determine related employment and man-hours variables.